UNESCO Prize for Girls' and Women's Education: 2019

 The 2019 laureates are Sulá Batsú from Costa Rica and the Department of Education of the Government of Navarre, Spain for their project SKOLAE.They received their rewards during a ceremony at UNESCO Headquarters on the International Day of the Girl 2019.

 2020

 The 2020 laureates are the Shilpa Sayura Foundation in Sri Lanka and the Girl Child Network from Kenya.
 They have been recognized through an online campaign linked to the International Day of the Girl Child of 2020.

 2021

 The 2021 laureates are Girl MOVE Academy from Mozambique and {reprograma} from Brazil.
 They were recognized during an online award ceremony on 15 October 2021, held as part of UNESCO’s celebration of International Day of the Girl.

 2022

 The 2022 laureates are Room to Read from Cambodia for its Girls’ Education Programme and Girls Livelihood and Mentorship Initiative (GLAMI) from Tanzania.
 Both have been awarded the prize during a ceremony held at UNESCO Headquarters on 11 October, as part of UNESCO’s celebration of the 10th International Day of the Girl Child.

+2023

+The 2023 laureates are the China Children Trust Fund from China and the Pakistan Alliance for Girls Education in Pakistan.
+Both laureates received their award at a ceremony in China’s Diaoyutai State Guesthouse.

+2024

+The 2024 laureates are CAMFED (Campaign for Female Education) Zambia and PEAS (Promoting Equality in African Schools) Uganda.
+Both laureates received their awards at a ceremony held as part of UNESCO's celebration of International Day of the Girl 2024.

+2025

+The 2025 laureates are All Girls Code from Lebanon and Nashipai Maasai Community Projects from Kenya.
+Both laureates received their award at a ceremony in China’s Diaoyutai State Guesthouse, marking the 10th anniversary of the Prize.